alexisduque/insa-bed-msp430/README.md

 TI MSP-430 board code
 ------------------

-*Prerequisite:* use a Raspberry Pi, with a user "pi" and IP address 192.168.0.14, and a connected MSP-430 attached to the USB port.
+*Prerequisites:* use a Raspberry Pi, with a user "pi" and IP address 192.168.0.14, and a connected MSP-430 attached to the USB port.
 You should change these values in the Makefile, to fit your need.

 1. Put `INSemBEDded` folder into the Raspberry Pi, in `~/INSemBEDded/`.
 2. On the host machine, `cd INSemBEDded/ez430-applications/insa-bed/`